lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ##### Game 2

 I kept a non-explosive hand, but one that can power through a longer game.
-I cast a single `Patchwork Automaton` and because I had a slowly developing hand, I managed to rebuild after the opposing `Meltdown` left me with zero permanents.
+I cast a single <mtg-card>Patchwork Automaton</mtg-card> and because I had a slowly developing hand, I managed to rebuild after the opposing <mtg-card>Meltdown</mtg-card> left me with zero permanents.
 My notes say "_counters + small stuff_."
-Turns out it's just enough to beat `Show and Tell`s with 8-cast.
+Turns out it's just enough to beat <mtg-card>Show and Tell</mtg-card>s with 8-cast.

 - [x] Game 2: Win